• Follow Us

 The famous silk route that connected Lhasa (Tibet) to Kalimpong was in use even a few decades ago until the Chinese invasion of Tibet.
 Zuluk / Dzuluk used to be a small village on this route.
 It was commonly used by traders travelling to Tibet through Jelep-la ("La" stands for mountain pass) as an overnight base.

 Today it is fast emerging as a new tourist destination.
 Zuluk derives its tourism importance due to the excellent view of the eastern Himalayan mountain range including the Kanchenjunga from here.
 A trip to the area requires special permits.
-The permits though would be arranged by us, and as a guest, you would only need to provide your id proof and photograph.
+The permits though would be arranged by us, and as a guest, you would only need to provide your ID proof and photograph.

 Permit